 Understanding Rooster Aggression: A Matter of Perspective

-Given that roosters act as guardians of their flock, it’s understandable that their behavior might be perceived as aggressive behavior.
+Given that roosters act as guardians of their flock, it’s understandable that their behavior might be perceived as aggressive or bad behavior.
 Their constant vigilance makes them highly sensitive to movements, your behavior, your clothing, how to handle the hens, what you’re carrying, etc. Sometimes, their protective instincts can make them feel the need to guard their flock from you.

 Challenging Your Perspective